Why Does My Tattoo Look Blurry?

 Like so many other tattoo problems (cracking, fading), the number one cause of long-term blurring in older tattoos is poor or inconsistent aftercare.

-Apply a tattoo lotion at regular intervals, and after the tattoo has completed the healing process, make a non-scented and non-oily moisturizing lotion, a regular part of your daily personal hygiene regimen.
+Apply a tattoo lotion at regular intervals.
+After the tattoo has completed the healing process, make a non-scented and non-oily moisturizing lotion, a regular part of your daily personal hygiene regimen.

 The best tattoo lotion I’ve ever personally used is a vegan-friendly aftercare product called After Inked Tattoo Aftercare Lotion.
 This stuff works amazingly well during the healing process; not only by keeping your tattoo really well hydrated but also by soothing any annoying itching and irritation.
 When using it from the very start of the healing process, this lotion will help to decrease tattoo healing times and work towards eliminating any lingering dryness and scabbing.